-May 1, 2017 to April 30, 2018 Public Hearing Version
+May 1, 2017 to April 30, 2018 Second Public Hearing Version for LCB Approval August 8, 2017

 Executive Summary

 AP-05 Executive Summary - 91.200(c), 91.220(b)

 2017 is the third year of Lake County Illinois' five-year consolidated plan, the purpose of which is to encourage and support jurisdictions across the County in the development of viable urban communities, principally for low- and moderate-income persons, consistent with the three principle goals of the U.S. Department of Housing and Urban Development (HUD): promoting decent housing, a suitable living environment, and expanded economic opportunities.
 This action plan details Lake County's and North Chicago's third year activities and progress towards the five year consolidated plan goals.